Skip to main content

 Biography

 My research examines struggles around indigeneity, territory and the politics of resource extraction in Latin America.
-This work is grounded in a decade and a half of engaged ethnographic research in sites of hydrocarbon extraction in Bolivia’s Chaco region.
+This work is grounded in a decade and a half of engaged ethnographic research in Bolivia’s Chaco region.

-At the heart of my approach is a commitment to centring the voices of colonised peoples, not only as sources of empirical knowledge but as producers of geographical theory.
-This has led me to methodological experimentation, combining long-term ethnography with participatory, counter-mapping and, most recently, audio-visual methods.
+At the heart of my approach is a commitment to centring the voices of Indigenous peoples and other racialised rural populations, not only as sources of empirical knowledge but as producers of geographical theory.
+This has led me to methodological experimentation, combining long-term ethnography with participatory methods, counter-mapping and, most recently, documentary film-making.

-My first book, Limits to Decolonization, examines the dynamics and legacies of Bolivia’s Native Community Lands (TCOs), indigenous territories created during the "neoliberal" 1990s, which came to play a central role in resource politics under the government of Evo Morales.
-It was awarded the 2019 APSA Award for Best Book in Race, Ethnicity and Comparative Politics and featured in this 2019 Human Geography book review forum.
+My first book, Limits to Decolonization, examines the dynamics and legacies of Bolivia’s Native Community Lands (TCOs) in the gas-rich Chaco region.
+The book offers a critical ethnographic reflection on the possibilities and limits of maps and law as instruments of decolonisation, as well as providing a novel perspective on the Bolivian "process of change" that centres Indigenous struggles for territory.
+I argue that the "limits to decolonization" in a context of deepening extractivism shaped new visions of Indigenous autonomy and "hydrocarbon citizenship".
+The book was awarded the 2019 APSA Award for Best Book in Race, Ethnicity and Comparative Politics and featured in this 2019 Human Geography book review forum.
 A Spanish translation of the book (Plural Editores, 2022) is available here.
+Media coverage of recent book launch events in Bolivia and recordings of presentations can be found on this page.

-Before joining Durham in 2018, I held research positions at the University of Copenhagen and the University of California, Berkeley, as Ciriacy-Wantrup Postdoctoral Fellow.
+Before joining Durham in 2018, I held research fellowships at the University of Copenhagen and the University of California, Berkeley.
 I completed my PhD in Geography at the University of Cambridge in 2014.

 I welcome expressions of interest from prospective PhD students, particularly those with research interests in (post)colonial geographies and/or land and resource politics.